-- Height and Weight An eligible professional or their staff is required to measure both height and weight.
-Both height and weight must be measured within twelve months of the current encounter and may be obtained from separate encounters.
-Self-reported values cannot be used. - The BMI may be documented in the medical record of the provider or in outside medical records obtained by the provider. - If more than one BMI is reported during the measurement period, the most recent BMI will be used to determine if the performance has been met. - Follow-Up Plan If the most recent documented BMI is outside of normal parameters, then a follow- up plan is documented during the encounter or during the previous twelve months of the current encounter.
+- Height and Weight An eligible clinician or their staff is required to measure both height and weight.
+Both height and weight must be measured within twelve months of the current encounter.
+Self-reported values cannot be used. - The BMI may be documented in the medical record of the provider or in outside medical records obtained by the provider. - If more than one BMI is reported during the measurement period, the most recent BMI will be used to determine if the performance has been met-. - Follow-Up Plan If the most recent documented BMI is outside of normal parameters, then a follow-up plan is documented during the encounter or during the previous twelve months of the current encounter.
 The documented follow-up plan must be based on the most recent documented BMI, outside of normal parameters, example: "Patient referred to nutrition counseling for BMI above or below normal parameters".
-(See Definitions for examples of follow-up plan treatments). - Performance Met for G8417 & G8418 - If the provider documents a BMI and a follow-up plan at the current encounter OR - If the patient has a documented BMI within the previous twelve months of the current encounter, the provider documents a follow-up plan at the current encounter OR - If the patient has a documented BMI within the previous twelve months of the current encounter AND the patient has a documented follow-up plan for a BMI outside normal parameters within the previous twelve months of the current encounter follow-up plan is required (G8420)
+(See Definitions for examples of follow-up plan treatments). - Performance Met for G8417 & G8418 - - If the provider documents a BMI and a follow-up plan for a BMI outside normal parameters at the current encounter OR - If the patient has a documented BMI within the previous twelve months of the current encounter, the provider documents a follow-up plan for a BMI outside normal parameters at the current encounter OR - If the patient has a documented BMI within the previous twelve months of the current encounter AND the patient has a documented follow-up plan for a BMI outside normal parameters within the previous twelve months of the current encounter no follow-up plan is required (G8420)